seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part23-Architecture-of-Software-Delivery.md

 * Tracing
 * Analytics
 * Error reporting
+* Telemetry pipelines
 * Production debugging
-* Telemetry pipelines

-and discover why:
+and discover one of the deepest truths in engineering:

 > If you cannot observe a system, you do not truly understand it.